scalalang2/csharp-by-example/content/docs/chapter_3/delegate_and_event.md

 <br />

-I would like to show you that when member is joined to a chat room, the chat room notifies all the members that a new member is joined.
+When new member is joined to a chat room, it notifies all room members that a new member is joined.

 <--->